Greek Picnic: History

 No picnic was planned in 2020 because of the COVID-19 pandemic.
 They resumed the next year.

+The Philadelphia event has inspired other Greek Picnic events in other cities across the United States, including Charlotte, North Carolina.

 Popularity

 During the early to mid 1990s the picnic grew national notoriety, attracting college students and party-goers from all over the east coast of the United States.
 The primary festival held in Fairmount Park frequently registered an attendance of 100,000+ people, with another 100,000-200,000 people scattered across the city in support of the events.
 Also various hip-hop and R&B celebrities can be seen attending the events.

 During the week the city receives a large economic boost due to tourism.
 Hotel and rental-car companies throughout Philadelphia, South Jersey, and Delaware are reserved weeks to months in advance and opportunities for price gouging as the event grows closer are prevalent.

 In recent years, the event has grown smaller, quieter and less troublesome to the police as well as attendants due to restructuring by the event organizers.